nickserv/danamccurdy.com/_posts/2017-08-21-an-ecology-of-spirit.md

 ---
 centered: false
 published: true
-title: An Ecology of Spirit
+title: The Waters We Swim In
 categories:
   - life
 image: 'http://i.imgur.com/7vSRWyB.jpg'
 ---
-_(A reflection on how we use the gift of social media)_
+_(A reflection on mindfulness and social media)_

 The most powerful question I have ever heard is "Where are you directing your energy?"